Efficient Black-Box Fault Localization for System-Level Test Code Using Large Language Models: Related Work

 \subsection{Fault Localization}

 To the best of our knowledge, our work is the first study of system-level black-box TCFL within an industrial context.
-Thus, we cannot make a direct, like-for-like comparison between our work and the state-of-the-art.
-However, we still review some of the SUTFL approaches in this section, highlighting the innovations of our technique and differentiating it from existing FL methods, while acknowledging that SUTFL and TCFL have different scopes.
+Thus, we cannot make a direct, like-for-like comparison between our work and the state of the art.
+However, we review some SUTFL approaches in this section, highlighting the innovations of our technique and differentiating it from existing FL methods, while acknowledging that SUTFL and TCFL have distinct scopes.

-Existing SUTFL approaches can be broadly classified into several categories: Spectrum-Based Fault Localization (SBFL)~\cite{DBLP:journals/ieicetd/ZhengHCYFX24, DBLP:journals/jss/RaselimoF24, DBLP:journals/access/SarhanB22,de2016spectrum,zakari2020spectrum}, Machine Learning and Deep Learning-Based FL~\cite{DBLP:journals/corr/abs-2411-17101, DBLP:conf/ieem/FangH22, DBLP:journals/ieicet/ZhangLTMZC17,DBLP:conf/sigsoft/LouZDLSHZZ21,DBLP:conf/issta/LiLZZ19,DBLP:conf/icse/Li0N21a,DBLP:conf/icse/MengW00022}, and FL using LLMs~\cite{DBLP:conf/icse/YangGMH24,DBLP:journals/corr/abs-2403-16362,DBLP:journals/corr/abs-2411-10714,jambigi2025fault}.
+Existing SUTFL approaches can be broadly classified into several categories: Spectrum-Based Fault Localization (SBFL)~\cite{DBLP:journals/ieicetd/ZhengHCYFX24, DBLP:journals/jss/RaselimoF24, DBLP:journals/access/SarhanB22,de2016spectrum,zakari2020spectrum}, Machine Learning and Deep Learning-Based FL~\cite{DBLP:journals/corr/abs-2411-17101, DBLP:conf/ieem/FangH22, DBLP:journals/ieicet/ZhangLTMZC17,DBLP:conf/sigsoft/LouZDLSHZZ21,DBLP:conf/issta/LiLZZ19,DBLP:conf/icse/Li0N21a,DBLP:conf/icse/MengW00022}, and FL using LLMs~\cite{DBLP:conf/icse/YangGMH24,DBLP:journals/corr/abs-2403-16362,10.1109/TSE.2025.3553363,jambigi2025fault}.

 SBFL techniques~\cite{DBLP:journals/ieicetd/ZhengHCYFX24, DBLP:journals/jss/RaselimoF24, DBLP:journals/access/SarhanB22,de2016spectrum,zakari2020spectrum} use execution spectra to identify suspicious code regions by statistically analyzing coverage information, prioritizing program elements that are executed more often by failing tests and less often by passing tests.
 Ochiai~\cite{DBLP:conf/icse/PearsonCJFAEPK17} and DStar~\cite{DBLP:journals/tr/WongDGL14} are among the widely used SBFL formulas.
 They assign a suspiciousness score to each program element, with elements deemed more likely to be faulty receiving higher scores.
 While SBFL may be effective, its performance is highly dependent on the quality of the test suite and code coverage information, which can be difficult to collect in large-scale systems due to the high computational cost~\cite{fatima2022flakify}.